My Moroccan odyssey

 Inexplicably, my camel was named Jimmy.
 Getting onto Jimmy's back and then being flung around as he stood up is an experience I will never forget.
 Camels tip themselves forward and then back before they go up.
 I totally felt as if I was going to fall off before we'd even got going!
 Kind of terrifying, actually.

-I am laughing in the photo below as you can see Jimmy licking my leg.
+I am laughing in the photo above as you can see Jimmy licking my leg.
 His tongue was rough and a bit salty.
 Camel tongue-licking was nothing, mind you, compared to developing 'camel butt'.
 Sitting on one of those suckers for a couple of hours totally gave me a sort butt for days!

 Several days of camel butt was totally worth it for scenes like these, though.
 Isn't this just the most spectacular thing ever?
 I still cannot believe, all these years later, that I have been into the Sahara Desert.